 Coach Rich Green decided to do something he had wanted to do for a long time, something he had never done before.
 He never knew anyone with intellectual disabilities, yet he was motivated to bring tennis to them.

 About 12 years ago, Rich began volunteering for Special Olympics and started helping with state level tennis tournaments.
-He had experience playing college tennis and captaining USTA teams so organizing tennis for special athletes was a natural transition.
+He had experience playing college tennis and captaining USTA teams and organizing tennis for special athletes was a natural transition for him.
 At this time, Orange County did not have a team, so he started the process to form one.

 “At first, some people did not think tennis was exercise,” he recalled.
 He invited players out to an event, and they loved it.
 Athletes and families kept coming.
 He recruited many volunteers and even got his teenage children to come help.

-Rich is now on the Special Olympics North Carolina Tennis Sports Development Team and helps organize tennis.
-He received training from Abilities Tennis founder Kirstie Marx as well as Special Olympics and now coaches the Chapel Hill Abilities Tennis clinics out of the Chapel Hill Tennis Club.
+Rich is now on the Special Olympics North Carolina Tennis Sports Development Team and helps organize their tennis season.
+He received training from Abilities Tennis founder Kirstie Marx, as well as Special Olympics, and now coaches the Chapel Hill Abilities Tennis clinics out of the Chapel Hill Tennis Club.

 “The athletes get so much out of it and parents see the wonderous advancements their children have,” he observed.
 Some players “weren’t communicative or were afraid to participate,” he continued.
 “Then they start progressing, socializing, and communicating.”

 Recently, Rich had the unique experience of competing at the 2019 National Unified Doubles Tennis Championship in Orlando, FL at the USTA National Tennis Center.
 Unified Doubles is a doubles tennis partnership made up of one player with intellectual disabilities and one typical player.
 This partnership can be played at all skill levels on both Short and Full courts.